mars-7/Area-14/docs/index.md

 * [Detailed Weapon Statistics](https://docs.google.com/spreadsheets/d/17A-Qn2cw7yGLl_R0BbsM4ODvLzdZUj_Z9p6ZllokMis/edit?usp=sharing)

 ## May 1st, 2021
-This update was worked on by TheeDeer
+This update was worked on by TheeDeer and Alikeshadow

 ### Added
 - Personnel screen in some department spawns